jhogan/core/README.md

 and the `gunicorn` daemon is ready for the next request.

-Note that the output from `curl` will be HTML intended for computer consumption, i.e., it will not have linefeeds or indentation.
+Note that the output from `curl` will be HTML intended for computer consumption, i.e., it will not have line feeds or indentation.
 You can pipe the output to `tidy` to make the HTML easier to read:

     # Lots of flags have to be given to tidy to keep it from printing